 CarFest has to be one of the UK’s most supercharged family-friendly festivals with the full spectrum of fun for hardcore petrol heads through to the youngest of festival fans.
-We visited as guests of PEUGEOT who are sponsors of this event.
-Here’s our CarFest South 2019 review including what we got up to on the Saturday as well as some of the fun stuff we missed.
+We visited as guests of PEUGEOT who are sponsors of the 2019 event.
+Here’s our CarFest South review including what we got up to on the Saturday as well as some of the fun stuff we missed.

 CarFest has been going since 2012 and has always supported charities; raising more than £13.5 million since it began.
 In 2019 even more charities were benefitting from 25 percent of ticket sales, plus plenty of fundraising during the event.